Ultimator14/mini_pos/ROADMAP.md

 ## Release 1.0.0

-### Waiter login (breaking change for database)

-- Waiter should be able to save a name
-- The name should be displayed in the bar
-- Orders should be attached to a waiter
-- The name should be saved client side via webstorage or cookie

 ### Multiple bars (breaking change for config file)

 - Support arbitrary many bars (e.g. food, drinks, cocktails, ...)